Tuesday, July 11, 2017

 Cat Who Got Stuck In Tree Made Prank Calls, Ordered Pizzas, Police Say

-A local cat who spent nearly 32 hours perched in two large trees in Sequim was charged Tuesday with first-degree malicious mischief and second-degree assault.
+A local cat who spent nearly 32 hours perched in-between two large trees in Sequim was charged Tuesday with first-degree malicious mischief and second-degree assault.
 Betsy, a 9-year-old Calico, is scheduled to be arraigned on July 17th.

 In charging documents filed in Clallam County Superior Court, prosecutors are also asking a judge to issue a no-contact order banning Betsy from going near the large, towering oaks just outside of Sequim High School.